ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/examples/ml-example.md

 #### Model parameters
 The file `model.json` in the head pod contains the parameters for the trained model.
 Other result data will be available in the directory `ray_results` in the head pod.
-Refer to the [XGBoost-Ray documentation](https://github.com/ray-project/xgboost_ray) for further info.
+Refer to the `XGBoost-Ray documentation<xgboost-ray>` for details.

 #### Scale-down
 If autoscaling is enabled, Ray worker pods will scale down after 60 seconds.
-The Kubernetes nodes in your autoscaling pool will be scaled down after a configurable timeout.
+After the Ray worker pods are gone, your Kubernetes infrastructure should scale down the nodes that hosted these pods.

 #### Clean-up
 Delete your Ray cluster with the following command:
 ```shell
 kubectl delete raycluster raycluster-xgboost-benchmark
 ```
 If you're on a public cloud, don't forget to clean up the underlying node group and/or Kubernetes cluster.